80% off for waitlist membersGet 20+ WooCommerce plugins — Launch from $39.80 or Lifetime from $49.80

 Translated product titles, descriptions, and attributes come from WooCommerce.
 You have two main options:

-- WPML on the backend only: WPML runs on WooCommerce (no WPML frontend theme rendering), and your Next.js frontend requests translated content via the WPML REST API extensions.
-WPML adds language parameters to the WooCommerce REST API (
+• WPML on the backend only: WPML runs on WooCommerce (no WPML frontend theme rendering), and your Next.js frontend requests translated content via the WPML REST API extensions.
+WPML adds language parameters to the WooCommerce REST API ( ?lang=fr), and product content is returned in the requested language.
+You keep WPML for content management but remove it from the frontend rendering path entirely.

-/fr/*requests to the French WooCommerce API and/de/*requests to the German API.
-No WPML needed — but you manage multiple WooCommerce databases. - Polylang with REST API: Polylang exposes translated content via the REST API similarly to WPML.
+• Polylang with REST API: Polylang exposes translated content via the REST API similarly to WPML.
 The Polylang for WooCommerce extension is required.
 This is a lower-cost alternative to WPML for stores that don't need WPML's full translation management features.

 Multilingual SEO with headless WooCommerce